CodeForPhilly/chime/docs/operations/helm/README.md

 # Helm

-This directory holds the values.yaml for deploying various pre-defined helm charts.
+The directory holds the values.yaml for deploying various pre-defined helm charts can be found in `k8s/helm/`

 First off lets assume that helm has already been deployed.